NASA-IMPACT/COSMOS/sde_collections/models/README_LIFECYCLE.md

 ## Promotion Process (Delta → Curated)

 ### Overview
-Promotion moves DeltaUrls to CuratedUrls, carrying forward all changes including pattern-applied modifications.
+Promotion moves DeltaUrls to CuratedUrls, carrying forward all changes including pattern-applied modifications and classification results.
 This occurs when:
 - A curator marks a collection as Curated

 ### Steps